Roopmati

-Rani Roopmati (Roopmati Rathore) was a Poet queen of Mandu and the consort of the Sultan of Malwa, Baz Bahadur.
-Roopmati features prominently in the folklores of Malwa, which talk about the love between the Sultan and Roopmati.
+Rani Roopmati (died 1561), also known as Kavi Roopmati, was a poet queen of Mandu and the consort of the Sultan of Malwa, Baz Bahadur.
+Roopmati features prominently in the folklores of Malwa, which often describe the romance of the Sultan and his consort.
+She is said to have poisoned herself out of loyalty to her husband when Mandu was invaded by Adham Khan.

+Legend

+According to folk legend, Baz Bahadur, the last independent ruler of Mandu, met the shepherdess Roopmati while he was out hunting, and she was singing with her friends.
+He asked her to accompany him to Mandu, and she agreed on the condition that she would live in a palace within sight of the Narmada.
+Baz Bahadur thus built the Rewa Kund at Mandu.

+Mughal Akbar decided to conquer Mandu, and sent Adham Khan to capture the city.
 Adham Khan was prompted to conquer Mandu partly due to Roopmati's beauty.
-When Adham Khan marched on the fort Baz Bahadur met him with his small force and was defeated, Roopmati poisoned herself.
-Thus ending the magical love story which was steeped in music, poetry, romance, war and death.
-This romance is considered a legend by some whilst others consider it to be true.
-Mandu is 100 KM from Indore.

-Life

-Baz Bahadur, ever so fond of music, was the last independent ruler of Mandu.
-Once out hunting, Baz Bahadur chanced upon a shepherdess frolicking and singing with her friends.
-Smitten by both her enchanting beauty and her melodious voice, he begged Roopmati to accompany him to his capital.
-Roopmati agreed to go to Mandu on the condition that she would live in a palace within sight of her beloved and venerated river, Narmada.
-Thus was built the Rewa Kund at Mandu.

-Mughal Akbar decided to conquer Mandu.
-Akbar sent Adham Khan to capture Mandu and Baz bahadur went to challenge him with his small army.
-No match for the great Mughal army, Mandu fell easily.

-Baz Bahadur fled to Chittorgarh to seek help.
-As Adham Khan came to Mandu, he was surprised by the beauty of Roopmati.
-Rani Roopmati stoically poisoned herself to avoid capture, bringing an end to the love story.
+In 1561, Akbar's army led by Adham Khan and Pir Muhammad Khan attacked Malwa, and easily defeated Baz Bahadur's weaker forces in the battle of Sarangpur on 29 March 1561.
+Bahadur fled to seek help, after which Roopmati, believing he was dead, and unwilling to submit to Adham Khan, poisoned herself.

-Poems by Rani Roopmati
+Poems by Roopmati

-In 1599, Ahmad-ul-Umri Turkoman, who was in the service of Sharaf-ud-Din Mirza wrote the story of Rani Roopmati in Persian.
+In 1599, Ahmad-ul-Umri Turkoman, who was in the service of Sharaf-ud-Din Mirza, wrote the story of Rani Roopmati in Persian.
 He collected 26 poems of her and included them in his work.
 The original manuscript passed to his grandson Fulad Khan and his friend Mir Jafar Ali made a copy of the manuscript in 1653.
 Mir Jafar Ali's copy ultimately passed to Mehbub Ali of Delhi and after his death in 1831 passed to a lady of Delhi.
 Jemadar Inayat Ali of Bhopal brought this manuscript from her to Agra.
 This manuscript later reached C.E.
 Luard and translated into English by L.M.
 Crump under the title, The Lady of the Lotus: Rupmati, Queen of Mandu: A Strange Tale of Faithfulness in 1926.
 This manuscript has a collection of twelve dohas, ten kavitas and three sawaiyas of Rupmati.